AnimeThemes/animethemes-api-docs/docs/list/playlist/track/update/index.md

 The playlist track update endpoint updates a playlist track and returns the updated playlist track resource.

-For example, the `/playlist/1/track/1?next_id=2` endpoint will update the playlist track of id `1` next_id attribute and return the updated playlist track resource.
+For example, the `/playlist/N4hG/track/Q3hD?next_id=2` endpoint will update the playlist track of id Q3hD next_id attribute and return the updated playlist track resource.

-If next_id is set, the track will be moved before the next track in the playlist.
+If `next` is set, the track will be moved before the next track in the playlist.

-If previous_id is set, the track will be moved after the previous track in the playlist.
+If `previous` is set, the track will be moved after the previous track in the playlist.

 ## URL